hadipourh/CryptoHDL/README.md

 <a name="license"></a>
 # Licenses
-Two common types of licenses used in these repositories, are GPL, and BSD.
+GPL, and BSD are two common types of licenses which are used in these repositories.